 Floodplain Development Permit Requirements

 All development in The City of Leon Valley needs local and state permits.
-Contact The City of Leon Valley Community Development Department at (210) 684-1391 for advice before you build, fill, place a manufactured home or otherwise develop.
+Contact The City of Leon Valley Planning and Zoning Department at (210) 684-1391 for advice before you build, fill, place a manufactured home or otherwise develop.
 The zoning ordinance, flood control ordinance and the International Building Codes have special provisions regulating construction and other developments within floodplains.
 Without these provisions, flood insurance through the National Flood Insurance Program (NFIP) would not be available to property owners in The City of Leon Valley.
-Any development in the floodplain without a permit is illegal; such activity can be reported to the City of Leon Valley Building Department at (210) 684-1391.
+Any development in the floodplain without a permit is illegal; such activity can be reported to the City of Leon Valley Planning and Zoning Department at (210) 684-1391.

 Substantial Improvement Requirements